KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-tutorials/smart-chain-api-basics.md

 Some of the fundamental blockchain and API skills we have learned include the following:

-- How to create a new Komodo asset chain
+- How to create a new Komodo Smart Chain
 - How to make a single-node regtest chain, for development purposes
 - How to launch with the pubkey set
 - How to generate new blocks